 If you would rather watch a video of the tutorial, you can check it out:

 Creating a Countdown Timer using Elementor

-Now drag and drop the countdown timer widget.
-As soon as you drag and drop the widget, you will be displayed with the settings.
+Now drag and drop the Countdown Timer widget.
+You will be displayed with the settings as soon as you drag and drop the widget.
 Let’s take a look at each one of them.